patrick-ogrady/website/hackmd/vryx-poc.md

 **Expressed Tradeoffs:** When something seems too good to be true, it probably is.
 When designing the HyperSDK (and Vryx + Vilmo), "costly" tradeoffs were made to maximize throughput and minimize resource usage.
 Some of the more controversial tradeoffs include: (1) checksum-ing state instead of merklizing it, (2) requiring transactions to be committed before it is known whether they can be executed, and (3) charging fees for on-chain activity in 5 dimensions (bandwidth, compute, read, allocate, write).
 The road to best-in-class performance is not a set of "free" compromises and requires careful consideration of the available design space to produce a set of tradeoffs that appeal at a given throughput level.

+> If there are other qualities you think throughput tests should uphold that aren't mentioned here, please [reach out to me on X](https://twitter.com/_patrickogrady)!
+I'd love to hear your thoughts.

 ## Acknowledgements

 Thanks to [Stephen Buttolph](https://twitter.com/stephenbuttolph), [Aaron Buchwald](https://twitter.com/AaronBuchwald), and [Darioush Jalali](https://twitter.com/darioush0) for their invaluable support during the initial implementation of Vryx.
 Your insightful feedback and novel ideas were instrumental to the success of this project.

-Thanks to the entire [avalanche-cli](https://github.com/ava-labs/avalanche-cli) team for their weeks of quick work on supporting "single command devnet deployment" to make the reproucibility of these results possible by anyone on independent hardware.
+Thanks to the entire [avalanche-cli](https://github.com/ava-labs/avalanche-cli) team for their work on supporting "single command devnet deployment" to make the these results reproducible with a single command.

 ### Appendix